Dušan Borković

-Dušan Borković (Душан Борковић; born 16 September 1984) is a Serbian auto racing driver, two time European champion 2012 European Hill Climb Championship and 2015 European Touring Car Cup.
-He is a winner of the two consecutive Serbia Rally 2019 and 2020, and a champion of TCR Easter European Championship 2019.
+Dušan Borković (Душан Борковић; born 16 September 1984) is a Serbian auto racing driver, three time European champion 2012 European Hill Climb Championship, 2015 European Touring Car Cup and 2020 TCR Eastern Europe.
+He is a winner of the three Serbia Rally Championships 2019, 2020 and 2022.

 Racing career

 Karting

 Borković started his karting career in 1994.
 He became the Yugoslavian karting champion six years in a row from 1995 to 2000.

 Serbian National-Class and Hill Climbing

 After karting for six years, Borković made his autoracing debut in 2002 in the Serbian National-Class.

 From 2002 to 2008 Borković competed in the Serbian National-Class championship where he finished 2nd in his first season.
 He won the championship from 2005 to 2008.

 After racing in the Serbian National-Class for six years Borković switched to Hill Climb in 2010.

 Borković won the Serbian Hill Climb Championship is his first season, winning all five events in his Mitsubishi Lancer Evo 9.

 The following season, Borković switched to the European Hill Climb Championship.
 Coming in second in his first season, he went on to win it in 2012 still driving his Mitsubishi Lancer Evo 9.